jennybuckley/community/sig-api-machinery/api-extensions-position-statement.md

 (Binary vs gradient)

 We think there is both room in this space and a necessity for both approaches.
-TPR is clearly useful to users.
-In its current state, TPR lacks some features and has some bugs which limit it.
-We believe TPR bugs should be fixed and some features should be added to it (as long as it maintains its ease-of-use, which we think is its primary feature).
-We think TPR’s competitive advantage is its low barrier-to-entry and ease of use.
+CRD is clearly useful to users.
+In its current state, CRD lacks some features and has some bugs which limit it.
+We believe CRD bugs should be fixed and some features should be added to it (as long as it maintains its ease-of-use, which we think is its primary feature).
+We think CRD’s competitive advantage is its low barrier-to-entry and ease of use.

-However, even in the limit where we have added all the features to TPR that make sense, there’s still a need for apiserver aggregation.
-Here are two use cases that TPR cannot address while maintaining its ease of use.
+However, even in the limit where we have added all the features to CED that make sense, there’s still a need for apiserver aggregation.
+Here are two use cases that CRD cannot address while maintaining its ease of use.
 * Heapster / metrics API.
 The metrics API is going to be data assembled at read time, which is extremely high churn and should not be stored in an etcd instance.
 Heapster needs to use custom storage.